Midwives Application for Licensure

 Upon approval of your application file and payment of the license application fee,

-your license will be issued and will be valid until the last day of your second
+your license will be issued and will be valid for two years.

 What if I move or change my name after I have submitted my application?

-If you movie after you have submitted your application, you must submit an
+If you move after you have submitted your application, you must submit an

 Applicant Address Change Request Form.
 This form may be faxed or mailed